jkim3360/retro-game/README.md

 ## hearts regenerate your health and add to your score!
 ![title](/images/hearts.png)

-## avoid enemies to stay alive! your character fades for a moment when you are hit
+## avoid enemies to stay alive! your character fades for a moment when you are hit and you lose points!
 ![title](/images/playerhit.png)

 ## click the parachuting character to play again. click magus on the right to return to the home screen